Where to go if it rains (or it’s too darn hot!)

 McAuliffe-Shepard Discovery Center, Concord

-The Discovery Center, named for late teacher Christa McAuliffe, and the first American in space, Alan Shepard, both from New Hampshire, has programs for all ages.
-From the Super Stellar Friday workshop series to a workshop called Little Explorers for 3-4 year olds, there is something for everyone.
+The Discovery Center, named for late teacher Christa McAuliffe, and the first American in space, Alan Shepard, both from New Hampshire, has programs for all ages including the Super Stellar Friday workshop series.
 The Discovery Center has innovative, interactive exhibits that delve into the worlds of astronomy, aviation, Earth and space sciences.

 View more information at www.starhop.com